 Optimizing your emails only for the desktop users may not be the best email marketing strategy.
 In fact, you may never have your emails read.

 If your business is not adopting the “mobile-first” mentality, you are not only losing the opportunity to build a relationship with your subscribers, but also the opportunity to increase your conversions and sales.
+And this doesn’t only apply to Google’s Mobilegeddon algorithm update.
+Email marketing is included.

 In a lengthy study, Campaign Monitor found that emails opened on mobile devices increased by 30% over a period of 5 years, which has pushed them beyond webmail and desktop clients.